-(i) New York Telephone Company (now known as Verizon), New York Water Service Corporation (now known as American Water), Long Island Water Corporation (now known as American Water) and KeySpan (collectively, the "Utilities") have each filed actions and proceedings challenging the determination of their taxes in 1997, 1998, 1999, and 2000 in non-County-wide special districts such as police, fire, water and library districts.
+(i) New York Telephone Company (now known as Verizon), New York Water Service Corporation (now known as American Water), Long Island Water Corporation (now known as American Water) and KeySpan (collectively, the "Utilities") have each filed actions and proceedings challenging the determination of their taxes in 1997, 1998, 1999, and 2000 in the non-County-wide special districts such as police, fire, water and library districts.
 The Utilities allege that the County erroneously placed all parcels in classes in calculating their assessed values for the payment of special district taxes.
 The Supreme Court, Nassau County declared that the assessments violated the RPTL and constitutional requirements of equal protection.
 The court directed that discovery be conducted and a trial held to determine the amount of tax refunds, if any, to be awarded to the Utilities.
 In 2002, the Appellate Division, Second Department, determined that the County violated the RPTL, but granted the County summary judgment dismissing the complaints on the grounds that no refunds should be awarded because of the fiscal impact on the special districts.
 In 2004, the Court of Appeals remitted the case to the Supreme Court, Nassau County for a trial on both the amount of the refunds due and whether those damages would have such an adverse impact on the County that no refunds should be ordered.
 In the KeySpan litigation, the Supreme Court, Nassau County denied the County's motion to dismiss the complaint and ordered discovery to proceed in the matter and the related Utilities cases.
 The court then stayed discovery pending the County's appeal to the Appellate Division concerning the application of the so-called County guaranty in these matters.
 In 2014, the Appellate Division denied the County's appeal and the Court of Appeals denied the County's application for leave to appeal the Appellate Division's decision.
 The court lifted the stay of discovery and the County has appealed the court's denial of its motion to dismiss on the grounds that the relief sought could only be granted by the exclusive remedy of an RPTL Article 7 challenge.
 Plaintiffs have appealed the court's denial of their motion for re-argument based on the court's ruling that evidence of financial hardship could be a mitigating factor in determining damages.
-The County expects the judge to set a date for trial to take place in 2021.
+A trial on damages was scheduled for July 20, 2021; however, the County settled with KeySpan.
+The County agreed to a \$62 million structed settlement to be paid over a four-year period.
+Equal installment payments of \$15.5 million per year commenced in December 202, and the structured payment period ends December 2024.
+The remaining litigations with the two remaining utilities, Verizon and American Water will continue to trial to set damages.
 The County intends to continue to defend itself vigorously in these actions and proceedings.
 It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.
-The County cannot state with certainty the amount of a refund if the court were to order one, but has estimated, depending on the methodology of calculation, that such refund could be as high as \$200 million.
-If mediation is unsuccessful, such estimate could increase by \$50 million.
-The matters described in this paragraph were considered when estimating liabilities for claims and litigation (excluding tax certiorari claims) that were recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2019 as described earlier in this section.
+The County cannot state with certainty the amount of a refund if the court were to order one, but has estimated, depending on the methodology of calculation, that such refund could be as high as \$145.3 million.